 Illinois Economic Policy Institute

-The Illinois Economic Policy Institute is a new nonprofit organization which supports research and provides timely, candid, and dynamic analysis on major subjects affecting the economies of Illinois and the Midwest, specializing in the construction industry.
-The Illinois Economic Policy Institute uses advanced statistics, reliable surveying techniques, and the latest forecasting models to evaluate and generate public policies that empower individuals, policymakers, and lawmakers to make a positive impact.
+The Illinois Economic Policy Institute is a nonprofit organization which supports research and provides timely, candid, and dynamic analyses on major subjects affecting the economies of Illinois and the Midwest, specializing in the construction industry.
+The Illinois Economic Policy Institute evaluates and generates public policies that empower individuals, policymakers, and lawmakers to make a positive impact.

 A new report from the Midwest Economic Policy Institute compares the working conditions of five Midwest construction labor markets: Minnesota, Wisconsin, Iowa, North Dakota, and South Dakota.
 The report finds that fatality rates are lowest in states that have higher levels of unionization and prevailing wage laws.
 The safest state is generally Minnesota and the most dangerous state is North Dakota.
 However, steps can be taken to create “high road” construction industries across the Midwest that improve worker training, boost productivity, and reduce the costs of construction-related fatalities and injuries.

 The primary contributor to Illinois’ debts is the state’s massive unfunded pension liability.
 The state will have to increase revenue by $3.0 billion annually to cover pension contributions over the next decade.
 But politicians have created another financial pothole that is equally as bad as the pension crisis by under-funding infrastructure improvements.
 The state will have to increase revenue by $2.8 billion annually to maintain and modernize its infrastructure over the next decade.
 Illinois’ politicians must have the political courage to tackle its two-headed beast and make the necessary sacrifices today to improve the future economic prospects of the state.